 Finally, if you do want to move the button to the horn but your guitar has a steel heel plate, you might want to consider just swapping out one of the screws from the plate for the screw that goes through the button.
 Just make sure it’s not too long or you’ll come out the other end.

-Attach Your Strap To Your Belt
+Attach Your Strap to Your Belt

 In both instances, you’re looking for your belt to keep the guitar in place, though this is obviously hugely dependent on the height of your guitar.

-The funny thing about neck dive is everyone has their own way of dealing with it – some people think weights are a no brainer way to never have to think of it again while others think that’s a bridge too far.
+The funny thing about neck dive is everyone has their own way of dealing with it.
+Some people think weights are a no-brainer way to never have to think of it again, while others think that’s a bridge too far.
 Some swap out the tuners while other think it’s an expensive way to deal with a simpler problem.

-So how about you – what do you to do deal with neck dive?
+So how about you – What do you do to deal with neck dive?

 Check out these other articles you might like: